TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesEditors/BackendAccess/Index.rst

 Implementing this additional login limitation is the responsibility of the person or company who hosts and/or administers the TYPO3 site.
-Discuss the options with him/her and keep in mind that this is usually a 10 minutes job for someone who knows TYPO3 (the configuration directive "enabledBeUserIPLock" does exactly this, described in this document, see chapter "Guidelines for TYPO3 Integrators: Global TYPO3 configuration options").
+Discuss the options with him/her and keep in mind that this is usually a 10 minutes job for someone who knows TYPO3 CMS (the configuration directive "enabledBeUserIPLock" does exactly this, described in this document, see chapter "Guidelines for TYPO3 Integrators: Global TYPO3 configuration options").